ts-safeql/safeql/docs/api/index.md

 ### `connections.targets.tag`

-The name of the tag (or a glob pattern using [minimatch](https://github.com/isaacs/minimatch)) that SafeQL will use to analyze the queries.
+The name of the tag (which could be a string, regex, or a glob pattern using [minimatch](https://github.com/isaacs/minimatch)) that SafeQL will use to analyze the queries.
 For example:

 ```json
 {